sirkamar/AROLib/README.md

 The ARO Library has provided the `type_cast` operator for explicitly converting between reference types.
 Reference type casting is performed along hierarchies.
 Attempting to cast a reference to an unrelated type causes a `CastException` to be thrown.
 As such the `type_of` operator is provided to check if a referenced object is of a specific type (or one of its derived types).
-Both operators require that the destination class or type name be given in angle brackets.
+The target class or type name be specified in angle brackets.

 ```cpp
 RString str = "a string text"; // create a String object